NilFoundation/dbms-python/docs/graph.rst

 ================

 **Graph traversals** are executed via the :func:`dbms.graph.Graph.traverse` method.
-Each traversal can span across multiple vertex collections, and walk over edges and vertices using various algorithms.
+Each traversal can span across multiple vertex relations, and walk over edges and vertices using various algorithms.

 **Example:**